Frequently Asked Questions

 The USACE determines which type of permit is required.
 Once the USACE determines which type of permit, there will be a corresponding water quality certification.
 Most activities fall under one of our general certifications.

-An Isolated and Other Non-404 Jurisdictional Wetlands and Waters Permit is a permit for impacts to isolated wetlands or surface waters or any other non-404 jurisdictional wetlands or surface waters.
+Prior to June 27, 2023 An Isolated and Other Non-404 Jurisdictional Wetlands and Waters Permit was a permit for impacts to isolated wetlands or surface waters or any other non-404 jurisdictional wetlands or surface waters.

-An Isolated and Other Non-404 Jurisdictional Wetlands and Waters Permit is required when a proposed project involves impacts to wetlands or waters that the USACE determines are not jurisdictional under Section 404 of the CWA.
+An Isolated and Other Non-404 Jurisdictional Wetlands and Waters Permit is still required for impacts to isolated streams in North Carolina.
+Some impacts may be covered by the General Permit and other projects may require an Individual Isolated Waters Permit.
 For a list of activities that may require a permit, click here.

-Use the pre-construction notification (PCN) form to apply for general 401 WQCs and Isolated and Other Non-404 Jurisdictional Wetlands and Waters Permit.
-A different form is required for individual permits.
+Use the pre-construction notification (PCN) form to apply for general 401 WQCs.

 In addition to the completed PCN Form, at a minimum you should include the following items with your application:

-Mailing Address (if sending by first class mail via the US Postal Service):
+*If sending first class mail via the US Postal Service

 NC DWR, Transportation Permitting Branch